TOP OF THE SIXTH: ROYALS 6 (2) – 1 ATHLETICS

 Mr. Cam Gallagher, I’m assigning you a mission.
 You have a job to do.

 Start from tonight.
 Build from here.
-Create a groundswell, a renown, a name.
+Create a groundswell, a renown.

 Take this game, this inning, and go full throttle toward the headlines.
 Fame.
 Household dinner-table fame.
 Sponsorship deals.
 All-Star games.
 Fame.
 Big fame!

 This job will be a tough one.
 This job is unlikely.
 This job, after tonight, just became a little bit easier.

 Liam and Leo.
 Mop top and mustache.
 “Sledge-O-Matic” and “Wonderwall”.

 Do this, day by day until it’s fully realized, and become: TOP GALLAGHER.

 You don’t want this to be the Gallagher we remember, do you?